mmahyoub/prompt-engineering-workshop/README.md

 # Prompt Engineering
-A workshop on prompt engineering.
+A workshop on prompt engineering (for college students).

 - [What is an LLM?](https://github.com/mmahyoub/prompt-engineering-workshop/blob/main/Introduction.ipynb)
 - [What is a prompt?](https://github.com/mmahyoub/prompt-engineering-workshop/blob/main/Prompts.ipynb)